romkatv/powerlevel10k/README.md

 ![](http://bhilburn.org/content/images/2015/01/pl9k-improved.png)

 There are a number of Powerline ZSH themes available, now.
-The developers of this theme focus on three primary goals:
+The developers of this theme focus on four primary goals:

 1. Give users a great out-of-the-box configuration with no additional configuration required.